juliosantosjob/julio958214/README.md

-# 💫 About Me:
+### Hello! 👋

+I’m Julio Cesar dos Santos, a Senior Quality Analyst who is detail-oriented and dedicated to delivering high-quality software solutions.
+With a strong focus on both manual and automated testing across front-end and back-end layers, I strive for excellence in every project.

-😊 Passionate about delivering high-quality software.<br>
+😊 Passionate about delivering high-quality software.
-📚 Focused on creating and executing manual and automated test scripts across front-end and back-end layers.<br>
+📚 Experienced in creating and executing comprehensive manual and automated test scripts.
-📗 Graduated in Systems Analysis and Development.<br>
+📗 Graduated in Systems Analysis and Development from FMU.
-✏️ Proficient in Java, Ruby, and JavaScript.
+✏️ Proficient in Java, Ruby, and JavaScript, with practical experience in various testing tools and frameworks.

 # 📊 GitHub Stats: